About Me

 I grew up and live in the most beautiful place in the world (big and subjective I know).
 Here, I grow pumpkins and surf each morning; I love my home.
 I am fascinated with the stories of those people within my community; recently settled refugees, migrants and who have called this place home for generations and our First Nations community.

-I am a professional historian, holding a Master of History and Bachelor of International Relations in History and Government and International Relations.
-I have conducted my own research thesis titled; A Connection to Country: Understanding the Cultural Importance of Sites of Significance of the Gumbaynggirr.
+I am a professional historian, holding a Master of History, conducting my own research thesis titled; A Connection to Country: Understanding the Cultural Importance of Sites of Significance of the Gumbaynggirr.
 My study background in oral history as a methodology.
+I am very lucky to have been guided by Indigenous Knowledge Holders across various Countries, from the Yolngu people of Arnhem Land to the local Gumbaynnggirr community

 So for me, this interview series is my small part in continuing to make my home the most safe, beautiful and enriched place I know, for those from long ago and those that continue to make it their home.